 19. Great Cormorant

-The great cormorant is a species of seabird that is found across the Northern Hemisphere, Australia, and India.
-It is known by different names in different countries.
+The great cormorant is a seabird species found across the Northern Hemisphere, Australia, and India.
+Different names in different countries know it.

 In New Zealand, it is called the black shag or kawau, while in the Northern Hemisphere, it is known as the great black cormorant.
-In Australia, it is called the black cormorant, and in India, it is known as the large cormorant.
+In Australia, it is called the black cormorant; in India, it is known as the large cormorant.

-This species of seabird is very widespread and can be found in a variety of habitats, from coastal areas to inland lakes and rivers.
-The great cormorant is a large seabird, with a wingspan of up to 1.8 m.
+This seabird species is prevalent and can be found in various habitats, from coastal areas to inland lakes and rivers.
+The great cormorant is a large seabird with a wingspan of up to 1.8 m.

-Its plumage is mostly black, with some white patches on the neck and underparts.
+Its plumage is primarily black, with white patches on the neck and underparts.
 It feeds mainly on fish, which it dives for, and it can dive up to depths of 10 m in search of prey.

-It nests in colonies, often on cliffs or coastal islands, and the female lays up to four eggs, which are incubated by both parents.
-The great cormorant is an important species for many coastal communities, as it helps to control the population of fish.
+It nests in colonies, often on cliffs or coastal islands, and the female lays up to four eggs, which both parents incubate.
+The great cormorant is an important species for many coastal communities, as it helps control the fish population.

-It is also a popular bird for birdwatchers, who often seek out its spectacular displays of aerial acrobatics.
+It is also a famous bird for birdwatchers, who often seek out its spectacular displays of aerial acrobatics.

 Kingdom | Animalia |